Money-Burned/.template-project/doc/dev-approach.md

 In this document you can explain everything about your journey to create this software.
 Whatever it takes - just make sure that an interested reader is able to understand what you've done so far and how.

 I would be appreciated if you could at least briefly explain the above points.
+If you would like to write more and really go into depth, you are welcome to create additional separate files in the doc directory that deal with specific points in detail.